Korean natural farming: Indigenous microorganisms

-Potential benefits include increased rates of soil organic matter decomposition, increases in nutrient availability, improved plant yield, a reduction in pathogenic microorganisms and an increase in plant defences.
+Potential benefits include increased rates of soil organic matter decomposition, increases in nutrient availability, improved plant yield, a reduction in pathogenic microorganisms and an increase in plant defenses.
 KNF uses aerobic microorganisms.

 Beneficial microorganisms can significantly suppress fungal pathogen activity in crops of mildly susceptible Rhododendron cultivars, but highly susceptible cultivars may even be harmed.
 IMOs can reduce initial yield losses when transitioning from conventional to organic farming, by accelerating soil recovery.
 Soils depleted by the use of insecticides, fungicides and herbicides may have reduced soil microorganisms.

 A healthy rhizosphere contains some 7 million microorganisms per hectare.
 Its rhizome contains diverse species and a relatively small concentration of microorganisms that damage plant life and a relatively large amount of plant secretions.
-Mould constitutes 70–75%, bacteria 20–25% and small animals the rest.
+Mold constitutes 70–75%, bacteria 20–25% and small animals the rest.
 The microorganisms contain approximately 70 kg of carbon and 11 kg of nitrogen, similar to the amount of nitrogen typically applied as fertilizer.